((( upcoming )))

 Through the incorporation of live streamed police scanner communications, 417 attempts to create a sonic experience structured around the observation of real-time events exploring themes of surveillance and darkness with electronic and analog sounds.
 Using 5th order ambisonics and custom interfaces, the duo creates immersive soundscapes illuminating the myriad technologies that are listening to and watching us.
 417 is the Alameda County police code for “Disturbance”.

-Live improvisation (instruments & electronics)
+Live improvisations (instruments & electronics)

 The stethophone pulls from a rich history of research on bio-sensors, embodied cognition, and the body as instrument.
 Stethophone is the name for my hacked stethoscope, which allows the capture of heartbeat and other bodily sounds at a very low cost (~$6).
 In Fall 2019, high school student Anika Fuloria began helping with further development, which now utilizes a pulse sensor ($25) + Arduino.
 I’ve also added visual feedback for use with musicians in live settings.
 For full documentation, visit this page created by Anika!